 - Smaller eggplants tend to taste better than larger ones.

 People often think of eggplant as being very bitter but most of that bitterness comes from eggplants that are past their prime.
-Look over the list above before you by eggplant to insure you’ll pick out a good one :) Most of the bitterness has been bred out of eggplants nowadays though.
+Look over the list above before you buy eggplant to ensure you'll pick out a good one :) Most of the bitterness has been bred out of eggplants nowadays though.

 So now that you’ve got your shiny, purple eggplant in your hand, you can start slicing.